EdvardHR/LaTeX-Academic-Paper_Template/README.md

 When first initiating a new project using this template, go through the "paramteres.sty"-file to make the primary changes like langeuage (brit or nor), title , reference style (ieee or apa) etc.
+If using clean-branch, the relevant line in "\Front\title page" must be commented back in again when/if inserting a pictrue/figure.

 All authors are put into the authors.txt-file as shown by placeholders.